 (1) Messrs.
-O'Driscoll and Pourchet were also directors during the fiscal year ended June 30, 2011.
-Neither received compensation for services as a director.
-Mr. O'Driscoll was appointed as President and CEO of the Corporation on July 1, 2009, and Mr. Pourchet was appointed as Vice-President and CFO of the Corporation on August 1, 2009.
-Mr. Agdern was appointed Vice-President, Marketing, of the Corporation on August 1, 2010.
+O'Driscoll, Leburn and Pourchet were also directors during the fiscal year ended June 30, 2012.
+They did not receive compensation for services as directors.
+Mr. Leburn was appointed Vice-President and CFO on November 9, 2011 and Mr. Agdern was appointed Vice-President, Marketing, of the Corporation on August 1, 2010.